Ariel view of Queenstown on the South Island in New Zealand

 The drive to Te Anau is predictably spectacular.
 The landscape reminds me of the Okanagan Valley in central British Columbia, but also not.
 That seems to be the way with the landscape of the South Island.
 Its mountains, lakes, and trees are just different enough from what I see at home.
 They are less wild and yet more untouched.

-In Te Anau, we enjoy a picnic lunch of cheese and crackers from The Winery on the shores of Lake Te Anau, which is New Zealand’s second largest and deepest lake.
-We check into our hotel and then set off a few hours later for the Glowworm Caves Experience.
+In Te Anau, we enjoy a picnic lunch of cheese and crackers from The Winery on the shores of Lake Te Anau, New Zealand’s second-largest and deepest lake.
+We check in to our hotel and then set off a few hours later for the Glowworm Caves Experience.

 The experience begins with a stunning boat ride across Lake Te Anau to a cave system that we explore in groups of ten.
 The highlight is a 15-minute ride in a small boat—rather like Pirates of the Caribbean—in total darkness.
 Slippery, dark, wet, and roaring are the words that come to mind.